Your brain on boredom

 The quiet conclusion

 The neuroscience is not decisive on every point, and anyone who tells you otherwise is selling something.
 But the broad shape of the findings is robust enough to take seriously.
 The brain needs downtime.
 The downtime is not cosmetic.
-It is the condition under which a substantial portion of memory consolidation, creative insight, emotional processing, and self-understanding actually occurs.
+It is the condition under which some forms of autobiographical reflection, future thought, and creative recombination plausibly occur.

 The deeper point is smaller than that and also larger.
 In the silence, what tends to come back is your own thinking, rather than whatever the most recent feed was feeding you.
 You remember what you cared about before someone told you what to care about.
 You have ideas that are genuinely, unmistakably yours.